getlantern/marionette/README.md

 This is a Go port of the [marionette][] programmable networy proxy.

+## WebBrowser Demonstration

+Please install Marionette as described below, and then go to the web browser demonstration page [here](./BrowserDemo.md)

 ## Installation

 Marionette requires several dependencies to be installed first.